zynayumi/libzynayumi/README.md

 - [ ] Buzzer
 - [ ] LV2 (meanwhile you can use [NASPRO](http://naspro.sourceforge.net/plugins.html#naspro-bridges))
 - [ ] MIDI controls assigned to parameters (only portamento for now)
 - [ ] GUI.
-Pease help if you want one, I am no GUI guy
+Please help if you want one, I am no GUI guy.

 ## Requirements